Bonte Farm

 Pest and Disease Resistance

-The Palo Verde is remarkably hardy and resilient, showing excellent resistance to common pests and diseases.
-Proper site selection and a low-water regimen help avoid the only significant risk, which is root rot due to overwatering or poor drainage.
-The tree's rugged character ensures long-term reliability in a diverse range of landscapes.
+The palo verde is hardy and resilient, showing good resistance to common pests and diseases.
+Selecting the right site and using low-water methods avoid issues like root rot caused by overwatering or poor drainage.
+Its robust nature assures lasting performance in diverse landscapes.

 Propagation and Plant Guarantee

-This tree is propagated through grafting or cuttings to retain the desirable thornless trait.
-Seeds will not guarantee the same features, so cuttings are always recommended for reliable results.
-When you purchase a Blue Palo Verde, you receive the true-to-type, user-friendly, and safe variant.
-Enjoy peace of mind knowing your landscape investment carries the proven genetics of a premium parent plant.
+Propagation is done via grafting or cuttings to preserve the valuable thornless characteristic.
+Seeds do not reliably reproduce these traits, so cuttings provide consistent results.
+When buying Blue Monteverde Palo Verde, you receive a true-to-type, safe, and user-friendly plant.
+Enjoy peace of mind knowing your landscape reflects quality genetics from a premium parent tree.

 Palo Verde: Desert Gold Thornless Palo Verde – Fast-Growing, Drought-Proof Shade